processone/docs.ejabberd.im/content/admin/install/source.md

 - GCC
 - Libexpat ≥ 1.95
 - Libyaml ≥ 0.1.4
-- [Erlang/OTP](https://www.erlang.org/) ≥ 20.0.
-We recommend using Erlang OTP 26.2, which is the version used in the binary installers and container images.
+- [Erlang/OTP](https://www.erlang.org/) ≥ 25.0.
+It is recommended Erlang/OTP 27.3, which is the version used in the binary installers and container images.
 - OpenSSL ≥ 1.0.0
 - Curl.
 Optional, for ejabberdctl feature [CTL_OVER_HTTP](../guide/managing.md#ctl_over_http)